 Real Techniques Multi Task Brush: I’ve had this brush for a long time and have always liked it, however I accidentally discovered a new use for it lately and I’ve gone from liking it to positively loving it.
 Usually I use this to apply a pressed translucent powder to set my foundation, or to apply bronzer and it works a treat.
 Well, in a bout of complete absentmindedness I picked this up to apply my CC cream: Talk about wowed at the results!
 It gave an ‘air brush finish’ which was a surprise as the brush is quite large and super soft, which is a complete contrast to the small and dense buffing brush I ordinarily use, Real Techniques’ Buffing Brush.
 As I prefer a light/sheer coverage on a daily basis I usually wear CC cream or BB cream and I find this brush is a little ripper to blend out these lightweight formulas.
 The only disappointment with this brush is you can’t buy it individually, only as part of a set.
 I purchased it with this set (FYI the other brushes are good too, I use the eyeshadow brush to apply eyeshadow to my lid and the foundation brush to apply cheek highlighter).
 You can also get the Multi Task brush it with this set.
 If you need to invest in some basic makeup brushes have a ponder on getting one of these sets, you won’t regret it, Real Technique brushes rock my world.

 Incidentally, http://www.iherb.com is a brilliant website that sells nutritional supplements and an array of ‘healthy natural care products’ (including cosmetics and beauty that isn’t tested on animals and is hypo-allergenic).
 I hate to think how many orders we have placed with them, but their prices are brilliant and delivery from the US is cheap and speedy.
+And their nutritional supplements are some of the best that we’ve ever come across, so that’s why we always make the decision to go back to them.
+I only wish that they’d broaden their range that would eventually include a gelatin capsule ranging across different sizes (click here now for more information) as more people may be tempted to try them if this was the case.
+I’d definitely try them that’s for sure.
+But for now, we’re happy with the supplements that we’ve ordered.
 My sporty hubby orders all his sports gels from iherb and we get all our vitamins and minerals here too.
 Highly recommend!